ciklum-digital/internship/docs/pages/homework.md

 - At least one dummy test should be available
 - Lint check and the run test should be executed on the commit

+## Homework 5

+We prepared quality checking systems, like eslint, jest and now.
+We should prepare CI/CD setting for more effective delivery process.
+We are going to prepare it for our PoC.
+And additionally, we should start to write unit tests.

+### Objectives:
+- add eslint to our project
+- prepare travis-CI pipeline settings
+- add installation step
+- add linter step
+- add automation tests step and add coverage report
+- add deployment to the GitHub pages
+- implement tests for our functionality

+### Acceptance criteria:
+- pull requests mechanism should be used for making changes into repository
+- linter and testing check should be available on the CI
+- deployment to the GitHub pages should be implemented by Travis-CI
+- clear commit approach should be used
+- test coverage should be more then 40%